2004 United States presidential election in Iowa: Analysis

-Kerry's strength in the state lay in the highly-populated counties of Polk (Des Moines), Linn (Cedar Rapids), Scott (Davenport), Johnson (Iowa City), and Black Hawk (Waterloo).
+Kerry's strength in the state lay in the highly populated counties of Polk (Des Moines), Linn (Cedar Rapids), Scott (Davenport), Johnson (Iowa City), and Black Hawk (Waterloo).
 Johnson County, home to the University of Iowa, gave Kerry 64.01% of its vote, Kerry's best performance in the state.
-However, Kerry also did well in a series of rural and small-town counties in northeastern Iowa and along the Mississippi River, many of which had been traditionally Democratic since at least the 1980's.
+However, Kerry also did well in a series of rural and small-town counties in northeastern Iowa and along the Mississippi River, many of which had been traditionally Democratic since at least the 1980s.
 He won eight of the ten counties along the Mississippi River, including Dubuque County, which had given Gore his margin in the state in 2000.
 The 1st and 2nd congressional districts were both carried by Kerry, despite being represented by Republicans in Congress.
 Dubuque is located within the 1st district while the 2nd district contains Cedar Rapids, Iowa City, and Muscatine.

 However, Bush performed respectably even in areas of Democratic strength; in only two counties did he obtain less than 40% of the vote.
 Additionally, he was able to offset Kerry's strength in the population centers and in the northeast and Mississippi River counties with landslide margins in a series of rural counties in the west of the state, as well as by dominating the state's south.
 Bush's best performance in the state was in Sioux County, where he won with 85.87% of the vote.
 His raw vote margin in Sioux County of 11,970 votes alone was greater than his raw vote margin over Kerry statewide.
-Bush won three congressional districts in the state: the 3rd district, home to the Democratic city of Des Moines and its Republican suburbs, gave Bush a razor thin 50-50 margin, despite re-electing Democrat Leonard Boswell to Congress.
+Bush won three congressional districts in the state: the 3rd district, home to the Democratic city of Des Moines and its Republican suburbs, gave Bush a razor thin 50–50 margin, despite re-electing Democrat Leonard Boswell to Congress.
 The 4th district also gave Bush a narrow margin, giving him 51% of the vote.
-The now obsolete 5th district in the western part of the state was home to the Hawkeye State's most Republican areas, having elected Steve King to Congress in 2002; it gave Bush a landslide 21-point margin.
+The now obsolete 5th district in the western part of the state was home to Iowa's most Republican areas, having elected Steve King to Congress in 2002; it gave Bush a landslide 21-point margin.

 In terms of counties carried, both candidates flipped counties.
 Bush flipped four that voted for Gore in 2000, while Kerry flipped five that voted for Bush in 2000.
 This election coincided with the 2004 United States Senate election in Iowa, where Republican Chuck Grassley was effortlessly re-elected with 70.83% of the vote.

 Iowa would return to the Democratic column in the next two elections, voting for Barack Obama by 9.54% in 2008 and 5.81% in 2012.
 However, in 2016, it returned to the Republican column when Donald Trump would win the state by 9.41%, the largest margin of victory for a Republican presidential nominee in the state since Ronald Reagan's in 1980.